Xn-qon7tvkkj/8Learning/README.md

 #    , space after comma = style
 #    If you did not commit and push and press push instead, then you do it again only with commit and push.
 #    Camelcase = carsNotDriven where lowercase, Refactor, Refactor This, and renaming save the new name after changing the old name.
+#    Names = variables
+#    Inside print, the names would be replaced by variables by putting the name in between the commas between a break in the sentence.